rax-incubate/gcp-image-processing-example-app/Readme.md

  * When using Functions, you must consider how you will operationalise the setup for scale.
 For example, using environment variables to trigger debug logging or creating an execution ID that allows you to track end-to-end is very useful.
 A logging strategy is essential, and you must decide log retention etc.

  * Start simple and then pile on.
 It is amazing what momentum brings when you have little wins.
+Conversely, knowing when to stop is important as well.
+There are lots of these cool APIs but not all will be revelant for your examples.

 ## What next?